BETTER CARE THROUGH COLLABORATION.

 Collaboration among health care professionals is key to delivering better care to improve the patient experience.
 The Center for Interprofessional Practice, Education and Research (CIPER) is the catalyst for interprofessional education and practice for Creighton University and CHI Health, our primary academic health partner.
 CIPER is part of the Nexus Innovations Network supported by the National Center for Interprofessional Practice and Education.

 This innovative enterprise, one of the first in the nation, ensures students in Creighton’s health sciences programs receive an interprofessional education that prepares them to collaborate and share knowledge with other health care professionals in their future careers.
+Our IPE courses and tools are also made available to educators, clinicians and students outside Creighton.

 Students complete interprofessional education (IPE) activities and courses.
 Through the new CHI Health Creighton University Medical Center University Campus, health sciences students at Creighton can put their education into practice in everyday situations with real-time decision making.